massimo-cassandro/js-file-uploader/README.md

         - `width` and `height`: null or dimensions in pixels of the image
         - `tmp_file`: temporary file name assigned by the server side script
     * `server_error`: null, if the upload was completed successfully, or string with the returned error message
-    * `options`: FileUploader options of current istance
+    * `options`: options of current FileUploader instance

-* `alternate_loading_func` (default null): Not a real callback, but an alternative function to display the upload progress.
+* `alternative_loading_func` (default null): Not a real callback, but an alternative function to display the upload progress.
 If present, it replaces the standard one.
 It is invoked with two parameters:
     - `progress_event`: progress upload event
-    - `options`: FileUploader options of current istance
+    - `options`: options of current FileUploader instance

 ## Fancybox integration